Canardoux/flutter_sound/README.md

 | Android encoder | Yes |    No    | No       | No  | No         | No  |
 | Android decoder | Yes |   Yes    | No       | Yes | Yes        | Yes |

-This table will eventually be upgrated when more codecs will be added.
+This table will be updated as codecs are added.

 ## FlutterSoundRecorder Usage